 Admire the collection at Monasterio y Museo de la Recoleta

-Inside yet another of Arequipa’s monasteries (this time Franciscan) you can discover a world of books and learning.
+Inside yet another of Arequipa’s monasteries (this time Franciscan), you can discover a world of books and learning.
 Situated just a 10-minute walk from the Plaza de Armas, the monastery was constructed by Franciscan friars in 1648.

-On arrival, visitors can ask at the entrance for a visit to the library.
+On arrival, visitors can ask at the entrance to visit the library.
 You’ll be supervised, but that won’t detract from how impressed you’ll be on entering the enormous library here.
 There are an estimated 20,000 books here, with the oldest of its dusty tomes dating back to 1494.
-Scholarship was an important part of the Franciscan Order, and so the volumes live on for others to enjoy.

 Learn about local wool at Sol Alpaca